 Guatemala food and drink is primarily influenced by the country's Mayan and Spanish cultures.
-However it also received influences from African and Caribbean cultures.
-Nowadays, is food is a mixture of tons of different international influences such as Chinese, American, and the vegetarian movement.
+However, it also received influences from African and Caribbean cultures.
+Nowadays, their food is a mixture of tons of different international influences such as Chinese, American, and the vegetarian movement.

-Guatemala breakfasts are simple, typically including an assortment of eggs, tortillas, beans and plantains.
-Some are also served with some cheese or cream.
-Many breakfasts in Guatemala take advantage of the country's abundant tropical fruits, like bananas, papaya, mangoes, and avocado.
-In some places you might even get some oats.
-And of course, no Guatemala breakfast is complete without a mug of world-class Guatemalan coffee.
+Guatemala breakfasts are simple, typically including an assortment of eggs, tortillas, beans, and plantains.
+Some are also served with cheese or cream.
+Many breakfasts in Guatemala take advantage of the country's abundant tropical fruits like bananas, papaya, mangoes, and avocado.
+In some places, you might even get some oats.
+And of course, no Guatemalan breakfast is complete without a mug of world-class Guatemalan coffee.

-By checking out the menus you will discover that many meals in Guatemalan have similarities to those of Mexico, Guatemala's neighbor to the north.
-Guatemala food such as nachos, tamales and enchiladas are just as delicious as you'll find in your favorite Mexican restaurant–and much cheaper.
-Chinese food restaurants, pizza places and fried chicken stands are also quite common in Guatemala cities and towns.
+By checking out the menus, you will discover that many meals in Guatemala have similarities to those of Mexico, Guatemala's neighbor to the northwest.
+Guatemala food such as nachos, tamales, and enchiladas are just as delicious as you'll find in your favorite Mexican restaurant–and much cheaper.
+Chinese food restaurants, pizza places, and fried chicken stands are also quite common in Guatemalan cities and towns.

-- Chiles rellenos: Chile peppers stuffed with rice, cheese, meat and vegetables.
-They are served with tortilla and tomato sauce.
+- Chiles Rellenos: Chile peppers stuffed with rice, cheese, meat, and vegetables.
+They are battered, fried and often topped with a spicy tomato sauce.

-- Chicken Pepian: Chicken in spicy pumpkin and sesame sauce.
+- Chicken Pepian: Chicken in spicy sauce with pumpkin seeds and sesame.
 This is the national dish of Guatemala.

-- Guacamole: This is basicallymashed avocados, mixed with lemon or lime juice and diced veggies like onion, tomato and garlic.
-Serves with chips, or as a topping to other Guatemalan food.
+- Guacamole: Served with chips, fried plantains or as a topping to other Guatemalan food.

 - Tortillas: Thin, flat corn cakes, a staple in Guatemala food.
 As cheap as five cents on the street.

-- Nachos: The best nachos I've ever had have been in Guatemala.
-They include all sorts of tasty toppings like cheese, refried beans, meat, cream, avocado and peppers, and almost always include fresh hot chips.
+- Nachos: They include all sorts of tasty toppings like cheese, refried beans, meat, cream, avocado, and peppers, and almost always include fresh hot chips.
 Delicious!

-- Tres Leches Cake (Pasel de Tres Leches): This is a cold kind of dessert, a cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk and cream.
+- Tres Leches Cake (Pastel de Tres Leches): This is a cold kind of dessert, a cake soaked in three types of milk, including evaporated milk, sweetened condensed milk, and cream.

-- Flan: A wobbly, golden-colored caramel custard with some more liquid caramel on top.
+- Flan: A wobbly, golden-colored caramel custard with some liquid caramel on top.

-Guatemala is once of the most inexpensive Central America countries, and accordingly, Guatemala food is cheap.
-You'll only find U.S. prices in the most touristy destinations like Flores and Antigua Guatemala; and even there, less pricey options are broad.
-Small eateries offer the best and cheaper options.
+Guatemala is one of the most inexpensive Central America countries, and accordingly, Guatemalan food is cheap.
+You'll only find United States prices in the most touristy destinations like Flores and Antigua Guatemala; and even there, less pricey options are broad.
+Small eateries offer the best and cheapest alternatives.

-International restaurants, cafes and coffee shops are common in well-trod areas.
-However, local eateries and street vendors are the best places to try authentic Guatemala food (and less authentic, like fried chicken and french fries).
-Just remember the traveler's mantra: wash it, peel it, cook it or forget it.
+International restaurants, cafes, and coffee shops are typical in well-trod areas.
+However, local eateries and street vendors are the best places to try authentic Guatemalan food (and less authentic, like fried chicken and french fries).
+Just remember the traveler's mantra: wash it, peel it, cook it, or forget it.